Leading Edge: High School Rising Juniors and Seniors

 CLICK HERE to friend us on Facebook

 This program is only open to current sophomores and juniors.
 Once you begin the form you are not able to save and return to the form so please be prepared to complete the application in full before you begin.
 Each applicant must be nominated by a school administrator, counselor, teacher, coach, mentor and/or civic leader.
 Nominations are to be completed through our online form (see buttons at top of page).
-Applications are now open and are due by April 15, 2017.
+Applications for summer 2019 will open soon and will be due by March 15, 2019.
 Only complete applications will be reviewed.
 Due to the demand of this program we will be conducting interviews in early Spring to select our best-fit candidates.

 Scholarships are available and past leadership experience is not a requirement.
 Please apply regardless of your leadership experience or financial situation.